|Firebird Documentation Index → Gstat - Firebird Database Statistics Reporting Tool → Gstat Examples And Interpretation|

 Transaction details: There are a number of different transaction details in the report; these are:

-Oldest snapshot - the ID of the oldest transaction which is currently not eligible to be garbage-collected.
+Snapshot - the ID of the oldest transaction which is currently not eligible to be garbage-collected.
 Any transaction with this or a higher ID cannot, yet, have old record versions removed by a sweep, for example.
 Normally, this is the same as the OAT above.
-The difference between this value and the OIT, if greater than the database sweep interval - assuming that automatic sweeping is not disabled - determines if an automatic sweep takes place.

 Next transaction - The next transaction started on the database will have this ID number.